meishuu-tera-wip/arborean-apparel/README.md

 A brief overview of how to use the module can be found [here](https://www.youtube.com/watch?v=i-y2D_2DUZ8.com) (the UI has changed a little but it's the same stuff).

 #### Updating:
-This mod support auto-updating via [Caali's Proxy](https://discord.gg/maqBmJV), however currently updating does not work for the file containing the images Arborean Apparel uses.
+This mod support auto-updating via [Caali's Proxy](https://discord.gg/maqBmJV).

- You can update this yourself if there has been an update by downloading [this file](https://github.com/codeagon/arborean-apparel/blob/master/www/img.asar) and extracting it to `bin/node_modules/Arborean-Apparel/www`, overwriting the existing file.
-This can be done while the mod is running.
-I also recommended updating electron frequently to ensure the best comparability.
+I also updating electron frequently to ensure the best comparability, which can be done by downloading the latest release from [this page](https://github.com/electron/electron/releases), and extracting it to `/Tera-Proxy/electron/dist`

 #### Online:
 By default Apparel will share your costume selections with other people using the module around you by connecting to an external server.
 If this doesn't sound like your cup of tea, simply edit config.json and change `online: true` to `false`.